Poisson-Arago spot for gravitational waves: Bright gravitational wave spot

-To summary, the amplitude of the diffraction pattern of gravitational waves (Eq.~\ref{PHI}) in the condition of enough large $r$ and small forward scattering angle approximation becomes, \be \Phi=e^{-ikt+kr(1-\theta^2/4)}e^{\pi Mk}\Gamma(1-2ikM)J_0\left(2\sqrt{\frac{M}{r}}k\Xi\right), \en where $\Xi=r\theta$ is the radius coordinate in the polar chart at the image plane.
-This result looks similar to the result of the scalar scattering image \cite{2016CQGra..33g5011N}.
-This is not surprising since only gravitons with large $l$ have effects on the image.
-For such a graviton the coupling result of the orbital angular momentum and spin angular momentum is effectively equal to the orbital angular momentum.
-At the eikonal limit, massless particles with different spins obey the same equation of motions.
-A technical detail in our demonstration is that we do not need to replace $l(l+1)$ with $(l+\frac{1}{2})^2$ by hand.
-Mathematically, the Poisson-Arago point of light has a form $\sim 1+J_1$, while here we obtain a form proportional to $J_0$ for gravitational waves.
+This result seems similar to that of the scalar scattering image \citep{2016CQGra..33g5011N}.
+This is not surprising because only gravitons with a large $l$ have effects on the image.
+For such a graviton, the coupling result of the orbital and spin angular momenta is effectively equal to that of the orbital angular momentum.
+At the eikonal limit, massless particles with different spins obey the same equation of motion.
+A technical detail in our demonstration is that we do not need to replace $l(l+1)$ with $(l+\frac{1}{2})^2$ by hand in Eq.~(\ref{PHI}) to avoid divergence.